-People with dry mouth have an inadequate flow of saliva, which can cause discomfort eating, swallowing or speaking.
+People with dry mouth have an inadequate flow of saliva, which can cause discomfort when eating, swallowing or speaking.
 Dry mouth can occur as a side effect of some medications, such as antihistamines and muscle relaxants.
 Your doctor may recommend various ways to manage this unpleasant side effect, including chewing gum.

 There are even whitening chewing gums on the market.
 These products can be chewed after meals and help wash away food particles that could cause stains by stimulating salivary flow.
 These gums also coat the teeth to help prevent stains.